Blindusername001/Human-Activity-Recognition-with-Neural-Network/README.md

 Once again, recording has to be started and the activity continued - this time saving as a new file.
 We will merge all the files during data processing step.

-The below youtube video from MATLAB details how sensor data can be collcted using ots software.
+The below youtube video from MATLAB details how sensor data can be collcted using its software.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/LCk9gV0ooxI/0.jpg)](http://www.youtube.com/watch?v=LCk9gV0ooxI "Video Title")